acetylSv/GST-tacotron/README.md

 2. Combinations of GSTs:
     * normal.wav and slow.wav are two inference results from model trained on LJ_Speech, the difference between the two is by picking difference style tokens for style embedding.
     * high.wav and low.wav is another pair of example.
+Pretrained models on both datasets could be downloaded [here](http://speech.ee.ntu.edu.tw/~acetylsv/pretrained_model.zip).
+Download pretrained models and set path in hyperparams.py, then you can use infer.py to generate speech.
+<strong>Note that the detailed settings are different and listed below:</strong>
+1. pretrained_model_BZ:
+	* n_fft:1024
+	* sample_rate: 16000
+2. pretrained_model_LJ:
+	* n_fft:2048
+	* sample_rate: 22050

 ## Steps and Usages
 1. Data Preprocess: